MeadCo/ScriptX.Print.Client/README.md

 4. Initialise the [MeadCoScriptXJS](https://meadco.github.io/MeadCoScriptXJS) library
 5. Initilise print parameters

-Remove all references to ScriptX.Addon (i.e. the &lt;object /&gt; elements as ScriptX.Addon can only print to locally installed printers).

-A promise polyfill is required if the browser does not support promises (for example Internet Explorer).
-We recommend (and test with) [Promise Polyfill](https://github.com/taylorhakes/promise-polyfill)

 ```javascript
 <!-- ScriptX Services client emulation libraries optionally use jQuery.
 It is not a dependency -->
 <script src="https://cdn.jsdelivr.net/npm/jquery@3/dist/jquery.min.js"></script>